-Students of the Legal Aid Center visit schools in and around Pune to take sessions on legal literacy for school children.
+Students of the Legal Aid Centre visit schools in and around Pune to take sessions on legal literacy for school children.
 Topics covered range from child abuse, right to education, drugs and narcotics awareness, social media and cyber crime, etc. Language is no barrier as sessions are taken in English, Hindi and Marathi.

-Till date, the Center has successfully held camps in (no. of schools), including Panditrao Agashe Secondary English Medium School, Ramchandra Rathi Marathi Medium School, Balveer Hutatma Sirishkumar Madhyamik Vidyalaya, Savitribai Phule Prashala, Vasantdada Patil Madhyamik Vidyaniketan, etc. .
+Till date, the Centre has successfully held camps in (no. of schools), including Panditrao Agashe Secondary English Medium School, Ramchandra Rathi Marathi Medium School, Balveer Hutatma Sirishkumar Madhyamik Vidyalaya, Savitribai Phule Prashala, Vasantdada Patil Madhyamik Vidyaniketan, etc. .